focustree/starkbot/README.md

 ### Using our infra

 1. [Invite starkbot](https://discord.com/api/oauth2/authorize?client_id=993439991822815292&permissions=0&scope=bot%20applications.commands) to your Discord server
-2. Assign it a role and put this role at the top of your role list (so it can manage the below roles)
+2. Assign it a role and put this role at the top of your role list (so it can manage the below roles).
+Give it a role that has the enough permissions!
 3. Create your first rule

 ```